jaredly/artswap/Technical Specification.md

 }

 async function calculateMatches(eventId: string): Promise<MatchingResult> {
   // 1.
-Get all finalized votes for the event where liked = true
+Get all votes for the event where finalizedAt is not null and liked = true
   // 2.
 For each artwork pair, check if both artists liked each other's work
   // 3.
 Calculate combined preference score (sum of both preference orders)
   // 4.
 Sort potential matches by combined score (lower = more preferred)
   // 5.
 Create matches starting with highest mutual preference
   // 6.
 Remove matched artworks from further consideration
   // 7.
-Return results with preference-based statistics }
+Return results with preference-based statistics and finalization timestamps }
 ```